bixycler/UniinfoNotes/pages/Mind Jungle.md

 				- A task with status `DOING` will be time tracked in `:LOGBOOK:`.
 					- Switching to `DOING` (clicking `marker-switch` button) marks the start time, then switching to `TODO` (clicking `marker-switch` button) or `DONE` (clicking checkbox) marks the end time.
 					- A plaintext item can get time tracked by being promoted to `DOING` task then demoted back to plaintext.
+			- Logseq publish
+			  collapsed:: true
+			  :LOGBOOK:
+			  CLOCK: [2024-06-11 Tue 10:35:39]
+			  CLOCK: [2024-06-11 Tue 10:36:22]--[2024-06-12 Wed 10:17:12] =>  23:40:50
+			  :END:
+				- Use [publish-SPA](https://github.com/logseq/publish-spa) GitHub Action to publish to [GitHub Pages](https://bixycler.github.io/UniinfoNotes/).
+				  :LOGBOOK:
+				  CLOCK: [2024-06-11 Tue 10:37:00]
+				  :END:
+				- Local publishing: Use [publish-SPA CLI](https://github.com/logseq/publish-spa?tab=readme-ov-file#cli) to publish local graph of HTV's works. collapsed:: true
+					- Actually the local publishing should be done with the built-in feature "Export public pages".
+However that features does not give option to set `theme-mode: light/dark` and `accent-color: blue` and it always use the default theme.
+					- `publish-spa` requires `logseq` to be built for it to use `logseq/static`, but `logseq > yarn install` fails :(
+						- ```
+						  yarn install > Link step > logseq@workspace:. must be built because it never has been before

+						  Ambiguous Syntax Error: Cannot find which to pick amongst the following alternatives:
+						    0. yarn install [--json] [--immutable] [--immutable-cache] [--check-cache] [--inline-builds] [--mode #0]
+						    1. yarn install [--json] [--immutable] [--immutable-cache] [--check-cache] [--inline-builds] [--mode #0] While running --cwd tldraw install

+						  ```
 		- Settings:
 		  collapsed:: true
 			- `:editor/logical-outdenting` (`Settings > Editor > Logical outdenting`) is logical, but confused & messy: